|Learn how to use tax incentives to promote community health and development.

 Eventually, a homeless advocacy organization started using the empty building to house people who would otherwise be on the streets.
 When the hotel was slated to be sold for offices, the organization and its participants staged a protest that eventually resulted in the redevelopment of the property as a combination of low-income permanent housing (through renovation and restructuring of the original studios into one-bedroom apartments) and single-room occupancy units for the homeless (the old hotel rooms).

 The transformation of the hotel, now named the Pacific, came about largely because of the existence of two federal programs that allowed major tax incentives for the developers.
-One was the Low Income Tax Credit offered by the Department of Housing and Urban Development, and the other was the Historic Preservation Tax Credit offered by the National Park Service, which involved getting the building listed on the National Register of Historic Places.
+One was the Low Income Housing Tax Credit (LIHTC), and the other was the Historic Preservation Tax Credit offered by the National Park Service, which involved getting the building listed on the National Register of Historic Places.
 The combined tax credits accounted for about 40% of the $8.5 million rehabilitation cost, and made the project financially possible.

 Tax incentives are one way to encourage developers, businesses, and private citizens to make investments that benefit the community.
 By helping people to get part of their money back, in the form of tax relief of various kinds, they make it easier to spend money on or contribute to socially responsible projects.
 In this section, we’ll explain what tax incentives are and how they work, and discuss how they can be used to improve the quality of life in your community.